 From robotics to biodegradable plastics, Jackie Ramirez is graduating early with a wealth of experience in the lab.

 Jackie Ramirez '24 completed her bioengineering degree at UMass Dartmouth in just three years.
-In that short time, the first-generation college student also completed an internship at New Bedford Research and Robotics, conducted research on zebrafish to help companies develop eco-friendly products, and worked with a team building a robotic hand.
+In that short time, she also completed an internship at New Bedford Research and Robotics, conducted research on zebrafish to help companies develop eco-friendly products, and worked with a team building a robotic hand.
 She says UMassD put her on a fast track to success as she prepares to earn her master's degree through the accelerated BS/MS program.

 Why did you choose UMassD?